sunpy/ndcube/joss_paper/paper.md

 These objects can be manipulated via array-like slicing operations which modify the data and coordinates simultaneously.
-They also allow coordinate transformations to be performed with reference to the shape of the data array and produce visualizations whose axes are automatically described by the coordinates.
+They also allow coordinate transformations to be performed with reference to the shape of the data and enable coordinate-aware visualizations.
-This data-coordinate coupling allows users to analyze their data more quickly and accurately, thus helping to boost their scientific output.
+This data-coordinate coupling allows users to analyze their data more easily and accurately, thus helping to boost their scientific output.

-ndcube is agnostic to specifics of the data and the physical types of the coordinates that describe it.
+ndcube is agnostic to the physical properties represented by the data values and axes.
 This makes it a powerful base upon which to build tools for specific types of data.
-This might be a specific number and/or combination of physical types (images, spectrograms, etc.), or data from specific instruments or simulations.
+This might be a specific number and/or combination of physical types (spectrograms, image cubes, etc.), or data from specific instruments or simulations.
-Thus, in addition to enhancing the productivity of scientists, ndcube can enhance the productivity of developers by centralizing the development and maintenance of the most useful and general functionalities.
+Thus, ndcube can also enhance the productivity of developers by centralizing the development and maintenance of the most useful and general functionalities.
 This leaves more time for developing a greater range of tools for the community and/or enables part-time developers to devote more effort to other aspects of their jobs, e.g. scientific analysis.

-It is already used both by scientists in their data analysis and as a dependency by other packages including sunraster, irispy, DKIST user tools, and specutils.
-Further adoptions are expected, including by sunpy.
 A network benefit of ndcube is that it standardizes the APIs for handling N-D data.
-Broad adoption throughout astronomy and heliophysics can help scientists to more easily work with data from different sub-fields.
+Broad adoption throughout astronomy and heliophysics would help scientists to more easily work with data from different sub-fields.
-This can help facilitate of synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.
+This can help facilitate synergies between new combinations of data, foster inter-field collaborations, and promote scientific innovation.

 # Statement of Need